ukumar8/Computational-Physics/README.md

 # Computational-Physics
-List of work conducted during PHYS3181 course
+List of work conducted in Computational Physics using C and Mathematica